Giraphi/demo-dots/README.md

 ## Technical Concept

-Listen to current cursor position and update each dot's relative position accordingly.
-Animate with framer-motion's <a href="https://www.framer.com/motion/use-spring/">`useSpring()`</a>.
+Listen to current cursor position and update each dot's relative position accordingly based on some vector calculations.
+Animate that update with framer-motion's <a href="https://www.framer.com/motion/use-spring/">`useSpring()`</a>.

 ## Implementation